Photo by Martin Falbisoner

 Price: €400–2,500/night | Location: Vlaha Bukovca 6, Old City East

-Villa Dubrovnik is the most design-forward luxury hotel in Dubrovnik — the extraordinary position (the extraordinary cliff-face position east of the Old City, the most extraordinary direct Old City panorama available from any Dubrovnik hotel — the extraordinary view of the Walls, the extraordinary Old Harbour, and the extraordinary island of Lokrum from the extraordinary infinity pool), the excellent Banje Bistro restaurant (the most celebrated hotel restaurant view in Dubrovnik), and the extraordinary design (the most sophisticated hotel interior in Croatia — the extraordinary clean-lined contemporary design in dialogue with the extraordinary historic panorama).
+Villa Dubrovnik is the most design-forward luxury hotel in Dubrovnik — its position (a cliff-face location east of the Old City, with the most complete direct Old City panorama available from any Dubrovnik hotel — views of the Walls, the Old Harbour, and the island of Lokrum from the infinity pool), the excellent Banje Bistro restaurant (one of the most celebrated hotel restaurant views in Dubrovnik), and its design (the most sophisticated hotel interior in Croatia — clean-lined contemporary style in dialogue with the historic panorama).

 Lapad — Resort Character